Monitoring Proxmox VE with Grafana Stack on LXC

 How This Setup Works

-• Prometheus - Scrapes those metrics, keeps 15 days of history, checks if anything’s on fire
+• Prometheus - Scrapes, stores 15 days of history, evaluates alert rules

-• Critical stuff (node down, disk failure) → Slack
+• Critical (node down, disk failure) to Slack

-• Operational warnings (high load, backup failed) → Telegram
+• Operational (high load, backup failed) to Telegram

 What’s Good (and What’s Not)

-• No built-in long-term storage (for that you’d need Thanos or VictoriaMetrics)
+• No built-in long-term storage (needs Thanos or VictoriaMetrics)

-• Exposed to your network (put it behind a reverse proxy if you’re paranoid)
+• Exposed to your network (use a reverse proxy if needed)

 Prerequisites